-The Pfizer Vaccine Rollout in Israel.
-The First International Test Case for the Pfizer Vaccine.
+Pfizer Vaccine Rollout in Israel: The First International Test Case

 With what is a small population, highly digitized health system, and quick, military-assisted Pfizer vaccine rollout, Israel’s real-world data is an extremely useful addition to clinical trials that can be used by researchers, pharmaceutical companies and policymakers.
 It also gives us an idea of what we can expect.